Working Conditions in Lidl

 When you visit your local Lidl, you will see new faces on a regular basis.
 And if you look into the eyes of those poor souls who have to stay there for more than a few months, you will find them reddened from sleep deprivation, and dead from dehumanisation.

 Having been a Lidl employee, it was almost impossible to afford one's shopping anywhere else but in Lidl.
-But a few weeks before I quit I decided never to spend another penny in there - why sustain the dark power that had turned me into a zombie?
+But a few weeks before I quit, I decided never to spend another penny in there - why sustain the dark power that had turned me into a zombie?

 I have gathered experiences with many despicable employers and suffered a lot of humiliation at several workplaces; but the most traumatic of them all will always be my time in Lidl!

 (Of course one may wonder whether a multinational company could get away with these practices without the co-operation of the authorities.
-In February 2007 I have contacted the Department of Enterprise, Trade and Employment and suggested to send inspectors.
+In February 2007 I have contacted the Department of Enterprise, Trade and Employment and suggested sending in inspectors.
 In reply I was told that the Department had no authority to send inspectors into Lidl unless I filled out an official Labour Inspectorate Complaint form - however, they are very reluctant to send out this form, and it took several emails and reminders to finally receive the form after more than three months.
 To view my communication with the Department, click here.

-In 2007, the Guardian published an article about the working conditions in Lidl at http://www.guardian.co.uk/supermarkets/story/0,,2033346,00.html.
-Due to a misunderstanding, though, I wasn't quoted correctly - my evening shifts didn't last for 12 hours; however, they ended as late as 11pm or midnight (or, in case of an inventory, even a few hours later) and were followed by night shifts that commenced at 5am (not 6am).
+In 2007 the Guardian published an article about the working conditions in Lidl at http://www.guardian.co.uk/supermarkets/story/0,,2033346,00.html.
+Due to a misunderstanding, though, I wasn't quoted correctly - my evening shifts didn't last for 12 hours; however, they ended as late as 11 pm or midnight (or, in case of an inventory, even a few hours later) and were followed by night shifts that commenced at 5 am (not 6 am).

 I don't know where to begin.